 If you’re an introvert you “fill up your tank” by having some time alone.
 If you’re an extravert that idea is probably not at the top of your favorite things to do — it’s all about hanging out with your peeps.

 Introverts are generally quieter, more still, and have a more introspective nature.

 Extraverts are more outgoing, active, and focused on external stimuli.

-Now, consider your nature in light of your teaching style -- introverts may prefer quieter activities and subjects that can be done independently or in group sessions.
-Extraverts may want lots of hands-on activities, homeschool co-ops, and interactive lesson plans.
+Now, consider your nature in light of your teaching style.
+In this case, you’ll likely find that introverts prefer quieter activities and subjects that can be done independently or in group sessions, meanwhile, extraverts will want lots of hands-on activities, homeschool co-ops, and interactive lesson plans.